 8 helpful tools for your customer support team

-Customer service is crucial to the health of your business, which means support agents have a tough job.
+Customer service is crucial to the health of your business, which means the customer support team has a tough job.

 Slack is a communication tool that is great for cutting down on emails.
 You can create private and public channels, as well as message team members directly.
 Slack is not only great for team communication, but it’s also helpful in creating a sense of community, especially if you have remote workers.
 For example, you can create a virtual water cooler with a #general or #funny channel.